LakshmiLavanyaKasturi/MyWritings/MongoDB_coding_challenge.md

 # MongoDB - Coding Challenge

+I am trying to attempt a coding challenge by MongoDB.
 Here is the [link](https://github.com/LakshmiLavanyaKasturi/docs-coding-challenge) to the coding challenge by MongoDB.

 Hopps is a simple document history-preserving key-value store built on top of [MongoDB](https://www.mongodb.com/) and [Python](https://www.python.org/).